paraschas/ce121-a3/README.md

 a3
 --
-This application implements an execution environment in which signals are used to stop, resume, terminate, and get information from spawned child processes.
+This application implements an execution environment in which signals are used to stop, resume, terminate, and get information from spawned child processes, while a list of them is maintained and updated.

+supported commands
+exec, execute a file given its path and required arguments. kill, terminate a spawned process given its PID. stop, stop the execution of a running spawned process given its PID. cont, resume the execution of a stopped spawned process given its PID. list, print a list of the running spawned processes. info, request information about a spawned process given it PID. quit, terminate the application.

+The commands can be requested using just the first letter of their name.
+Once compiled, the integers and times programs can be executed via their i and t symbolic links, respectively.

 integers, times
 ---------------